vuchl/plumbus-php/README.md

 ### Tests

+Clone repo and `composer install`

-Run `vendor/bin/behat` to see the whole script from this segment.
+Run `vendor/bin/behat` to see the whole script from the plumbus segment.

 Run `vendor/bin/phpunit` to really just watch some tests pass.